HomeBlogWhat is Chainlink (LINK)? Practical Guide 2026

 Aggregation

-Responses are aggregated (median/mean) to remove outliers
+Responses are aggregated (median/mean) to reduce, not eliminate, outlier impact

 5